ikechiafrics/Meta_Chef/README.md

 Tab Navigation (Tab to Screen)
 - Home Tab
 - Search
+- Cart
-- cart
+- Profile
 Flow Navigation (Screen to Screen)
 - Login Screen
  => Home
 - Registration Screen
  => Home
 - Home Screen
- => Profile Screen from a user's post
+ => Details page to view the food details
 - Search Screen
- => Another screen to show posts related to the game selected
+ => Details Screen to view the food details
-- Creation Screen
- => Home (after you finish posting the photo)
  - Search Screen
+ => Filter Bottom sheet to select the filter options on your search
- => Profile Screen of the user searched
+- Profile Screen
-- Menu Item nav
- => user's profile
- => settings screen
+ => Favourites screen to view the food items liked
+ - Profile Screen
+ => Update Password dialog to change the users password

+ …
+4. Animations
+A password shaking animation(This is triggered when the user enters an incorrect password).
+A fragment to fragment slide animation.
+A sliding transsition of texts in the home page.

 <img src="https://github.com/ikechiafrics/Meta_project/blob/main/Login%20Page.png" width=500><br>